Why do you need an RFID Wallet, Secure Sleeve®, or Secure Badgeholder® to protect against EP?

 What is RFID and how does it work?

-RFID, Radio Frequency Identification, is the technology that lets you simply wave your credit, debit, transit, identification card, passport or license in front of a nearby scanner instead of having to slide the magnetic stripe through it.
+Radio Frequency Identification, is the technology that lets you simply wave your credit, debit, transit, identification card, passport or license in front of a nearby scanner instead of having to slide the magnetic stripe through it.
 It’s a fairly simple concept.
-The electronic scanner sends a signal which is received by an antenna embedded into the card, which is connected to the card’s RFID chip, thus activating it.
-Unfortunately, criminals with minimal technical skills can construct their own clandestine RFID readers with a few simple supplies.
+The electronic scanner sends a signal that an antenna in the card receives and uses to activate the RFID chip.
+Unfortunately, criminals with minimal technical skills can construct their own RFID readers with a few simple supplies.
 These devices can steal your private financial information quickly and silently—all the perpetrator needs to do is come near your wallet with the hidden card reader.
-And the worst part is the cards don't have an off switch.
+And the worst part is RFID enabled credit cards don't have an off switch.

-If your card has PayPass™, PayWave™ or Blink™, indicated by a logo or a radio wave signal on the front or back of the card, then it has an RFID chip embedded in it.
-The absence of a PayPass logo, however, does not mean that your card does not have an RFID chip—call the customer service number on the back of your card.
-You should protect your cards anyway to ensure that you do not fall victim to identity theft.
+If your card has PayPass™, PayWave™ or Blink™, indicated by a logo or a radio wave signal on the front or back of the card, then it definitely has an RFID chip embedded in it; however, cards can have a chip even if there is no logo or symbol.
+As these cards are becoming widespread you should use RFID protection for your cards to ensure that you do not fall victim to identity theft.
 These types of cards also have RFID chips embedded in them.

-The most import step is to make sure you guard your RFID enabled cards against unauthorized RFID readers.
-Many credit cards contain RFID chips that record your personal information, so if you do not use protective measures with RFID wallets or secure sleeves, identity thieves can obtain your credit card data using hidden RFID readers.
+The most important step is to make sure you guard your RFID enabled cards against unauthorized RFID readers.
+Many credit cards contain chips that record your personal information, so if you do not use protective measures with RFID wallets or secure sleeves, identity thieves can obtain your credit card data using hidden RFID readers without you ever knowing.